Kelley School Of Business Guidebook

 Article title : Matilda Dodge Wilson

-"followed by Frank Murphy, Democrat.
-She was the author of A Place in the Country, a guidebook to her home, Meadow Brook Hall.
-In it she takes the reader..."
+"Dickinson was out of the state, and attended a state Administrative Board meeting.
+She was the author of A Place in the Country, a guidebook to her home, Meadow..."

 The Darden School of Business is the graduate business school associated with the University of Virginia in Charlottesville, Virginia.
 The Darden School offers MBA, Ph.D. and Executive Education programs.
 The School was founded in 1955 and is named after Colgate Whitehead Darden, Jr., a former Democratic congressman, governor of Virginia, and former president of the University of Virginia.
 Darden is on the grounds of the University of Virginia in Charlottesville.
 The School is famous for being one of the most prominent business schools to use the case method as its sole method of teaching.
 The Dean of the school is former McKinsey & Company executive, Scott C. Beardsley.